data-integrations/google-cloud/docs/GCS-batchsink.md

 ----------
 **Reference Name:** Name used to uniquely identify this sink for lineage, annotating metadata, etc.

-**Use Connection** Whether to use a connection, if a connection is used, the credentials does not need to be provided.
+**Use Connection** Whether to use a connection.
+If a connection is used, you do not need to provide the credentials.

-**Connection** Name of the connection to use, should use the macro function ${conn(connection-name)} to provide.
+**Connection** Name of the connection to use.
 Project and service account information will be provided by the connection.
+You also can use the macro function ${conn(connection-name)}.

 **Project ID**: Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.